eraevous/Cognitive-Scaffolding/README.md

 This project is licensed under [MIT/Apache-2.0](LICENSE).

-All contributions are subject to our [Contributor License Agreement](CLA.md).
+All contributions are subject to our [Contributor License Agreement](CLA.md), which ensures the project remains open-source while allowing the maintainer to sustain development through optional commercial licensing.